chariot-giving/chariot-openapi/specs/webhooks-and-events.md

 When something interesting happens on your Chariot account, such as a Grant being created or its status being updated, Chariot can send a message to your application so that you can take action automatically.

 The first step is to create an Event Subscription via the [API](ref:createeventsubscription).
-As part of this, you specify the a URL for a server endpoint that will receive real-time events.
+As part of this, you specify a URL for a server endpoint that will receive real-time events.
 Chariot will then send HTTPS requests to that URL to notify you of activity for certain events.

 When a noteworthy event happens, Chariot first generates an [Event](ref:getevent).
 Next, we'll send a POST request to your endpoint.
 The body of the POST request will be the same as the API representation of the Event, such as: